Mansoor Zaman

 Mansoor Zaman (born April 14, 1980 in Peshawar) is a Pakistani professional squash player.

-In 2007, Mansoor won the Governor NWFP international and then at the President PSF international 2007 when he beat his compatriot Aamir Atlas Khan.
+In 2007, Mansoor won the Governor NWFP International and then the President PSF International 2007, where he defeated his compatriot Aamir Atlas Khan.

 2002

-Mansoor Zaman won a silver in the individual event at the 2002 Asian Games in Busan, South Korea.
+Mansoor Zaman won the silver medal in the men's singles event at the 2002 Asian Games in Busan, South Korea.

 2006

 Zaman won a bronze medal at the 2006 Asian Games in Doha, Qatar.